“People think I’m weird and I’m not sure why.”

 Socializing is an important part of life and helps ward off loneliness, raises your spirits, and boosts confidence.
 It also has a number of health benefits, including improved cognitive function and lower blood pressure.
 If you find it hard to spend time socializing, it’s a good idea to talk to a mental health professional about it.
 A therapist of some sort can help you figure out what you need and offer strategies to improve your social interactions.

-Now, a quick way to change things up so you have more opportunities to make friends is by using conversation starters.
 Start making a list of open-ended questions to ask people in social situations.
 These will help you to get past the awkwardness because you’re prepared.
 If you still feel overwhelmed by social situations, again, you might want to consider getting therapy or a support group to help you deal with social anxiety.
-Or, get some free social tips here.

 how long does it take to make a friend